cgrusden/cgrusden.github.io/_posts/2022-12-20-backdoor-roth-ira.md

 tags: 'personal'
 ---

 You’ll hear this term thrown around.
-All this means is, you have a regular retirement account of some sorta, like a Traditional 401K or IRA  that has a lot of money in it and you want to move some of that money into a ROTH IRA.
+All this means is, you have a regular retirement account of some sort.
+A Traditional 401K or IRA that has a lot of money in it and you want to move some of that money into a ROTH IRA.
+The reason why you would want to send your money through the backdoor into the ROTH is because the ROTH IRAs have extremely low annual contribution limits.
+You can only put in a few thousand dollars each year.
+The backdoor method allows you to slam a shit ton of money into the ROTH.
+It's dumb, but it is what it is.

 First, you’d need to have a traditional IRA or 401k account already that has a significant amount of money in it in my opinion.
 Hundreds of thousands of dollars would be a good start.
 Then you would have to open a ROTH IRA account.